UX Study

 #2

-Attempt to fit in all the features we liked ( and FAILED)
+Attempt to fit in all the features we liked (and REJECTED)

 Overload of information for normal users who only expect to see the results against their keyword